Middlecon/DBImport/docs/concept.rst

 - | *Import table*
   | These tables exists in the ETL database in Hive and are external tables pointing towards the Parquet file sqoop is loading.
 Usually not accessable for the end users.
 - | *Target table*
   | The real table that you want the data to end up in.
+It's a managed Hive table based on ORC
 - | *History Audit table*
   | History information based on the changes in the *Target table*.
 The table exists in the same Hive database as the *Target table* and have the prefix '_history' at the end of the table name.
+It's a managed Hive table based on ORC
 - | *Delete table*
   | To handle deletes and log them into the *History table*, we need to save the rows that are being deleted into a separate table.
 This table only contains the columns that is part of the Primary Key.
 This table exists in the same database as the *Import table* and is usually not accessable for the end users.
+It's a managed Hive table based on ORC
 - | *Temporary Export table*
   | Sqoop export is very limited compared to the imports.
 To overcome some of these limitation, it's sometimes required to create a staging table that we load from the real Hive table and then the sqoop export will export the data from the *Temporary Export table* instead.
 This is also the way incremental exports are handled.
-We load the *Temporary Export table* with the changed rows and then make a full export from there to the *Target table*
+We load the *Temporary Export table* with the changed rows and then make a full export from there to the *Target table*.
+It's a managed Hive table based on ORC

 Import Validation
 -----------------